IBM/knative101/workshop/exercise-4/README.md

 	    --git-url https://github.com/beemarie/fib-knative \
 	    --git-revision vnext \
 	    --service-account build-bot \
-	    --image index.docker.io/beemarie/fib-knative:vnext \
+	    --image registry.ng.bluemix.net/bmv-ibm/fib-knative:vnext \
 	    --managed-route=false
 	```

-	This command will tell Knative to go out to github, find my code, build it into a container, and push that container to dockerhub.
+	This command will tell Knative to go out to github, find my code, build it into a container, and push that container to the IBM Container Registry.
 One thing you'll notice if you follow the output logs is that this deploy command also tags my app versions with a `latest` and a `previous` tag.

 2. See the revisions using knctl.